Table of Contents

-Many people get curious about their server maintenance and carry certain operations to make it happen.
-But the main initiative starts with where these servers are housed.
-The Rack servers by their name are housed in a rack with a particular length, width, and depth to fit in the server and enable it to function.
+Many people get curious about their server maintenance and carry out certain operations to make it happen.
+But the main initiative starts with where these servers are house.
+The Rack servers by their name are house in a rack with a particular length, width, and depth to fit in the server and enable it to function.
 Buy server cabinets to keep and protect the server with proper care.

 So here we will discuss the following points about the difference between server cabinet and network cabinet: